mdsufz/StandEnA/README.md

 If you get an error like "BLAST Database creation error", something might be wrong with your database.
 In our case, we identified some problematic lines and manually removed those.

-An example on how to identify problematic lines and to fix them.
-Please be aware that this may not fix your specific problem:
+In this *customdb.faa* database, there will be many protein sequences where each sequence starts with a ">" character and different protein sequences are separated by new line characters.
+An example problem might be the lack of a new line character in between 2 protein sequences.
+This situation can be identified and fixed using this code:
 ```bash
 # Looking for "problematic" lines
 sed -e  's/>/\n>/g' custom_db.faa | grep -P "\w>"
 # Fixing those lines
 sed -i  's/>/\n>/g' custom_db.faa
 ```
+Please be aware that this may not fix your specific problem.
+If this is the case, refer to [this page](https://en.wikipedia.org/wiki/FASTA_format#Original_format_&_overview) to see the desired custom_db.faa format and manually make changes on your file, accordingly.

 #### Step 2.4 Shortening contig names
 Prokka does not work when FASTA sequences have long headers (> 20 characters long).
-Therefore, it is necessary to rename the headers of the fasta files which will be used as input for annotation.
+Therefore, it is necessary to rename the headers of the FASTA files which will be used as input for annotation.

 ```bash
 # Create a directory to store the renamed genomes